Search by Keyword

 Since John has stated, as included in the “Beatles Anthology” book, that both this song and “Polythene Pam” were “only finished bits of crap that I wrote in India,” this would date the song's writing to March of 1968 when The Beatles were studying Transcendental Meditation with the Maharishi in Rishikesh, India.
 “I wrote it in India, so it was pre-'The Beatles' double-album - it's that old,” he stated shortly after its release.

-Since they were isolated from most civilization during their stay, thereby not having access to newspapers, John was no doubt recalling an article he had read shortly before he left home.
-Since he specified that the song was written in India, we must assume that he didn't start composing the song until after he arrived in Rishikesh and not before he left.
+Since they were isolated from most of civilization during their stay, thereby not having access to newspapers, John was no doubt recalling one or both of the above mentioned articles he had read shortly before he left home.
+Since he specified that the song was written in India, we can probably assume that he didn't start composing it until after he arrived in Rishikesh and not before he left home.
+It can be speculated, however, that since both newspaper articles that inspired "Mean Mr. Mustard" were dated as far back as June 7th, 1967, John's recollections could be in error and his inspiration for the song was months earlier.

 As it appears on the “Abbey Road” album, the song is part of a long medley and is positioned between two other John Lennon compositions, the “Mean Mr. Mustard” segment only lasting one minute and six seconds.
 However, John originally intended it to be a complete stand-alone song, a contender for what shortly thereafter became the “White Album.”
 As heard in the demo that he recorded when The Beatles returned home from India (as included on the 1996 compilation album “Anthology 3”), John included a bridge in the song after the two verses which then segue back into the first verse.
 He apparently hadn't fully developed this bridge at the time, the lyrics consisting of “Mean Mr. Mustard, he's such a dirty, dirty” repeated three times.

-Other noteworthy elements on this demo include how the main character's sister was originally named “Shirley,” inspired possibly by Shirley Evans who was the accordionist that appears in the “Magical Mystery Tour” film, this inspiration suggested by Ian MacDonald in his book “Revolution In The Head.”
+Other noteworthy elements on this demo include how the main character's sister was originally named “Shirley,” possibly inspired by Shirley Evans who was the accordionist that appears in the “Magical Mystery Tour” film, this unsubstantiated inspiration suggested by Ian MacDonald in his book “Revolution In The Head.”
 Also, we hear one of John's double-tracked vocals utter the word “sheeps” before the lyric “sleeps in a hole in the road.”
-Since the released version of the song does reveal Lennon singing “sheeps,” this suggests that John was possibly referring to the song's main character defecating in the hole in the road.
-This would make sense since the lyrics already state that he “sleeps in the park.”
-This also has never been substantiated.
+Since the released version of the song does reveal Lennon to be singing “sheeps,” this suggests that John was possibly referring to the song's main character defecating in the hole in the road.
+It would appear to make sense since the lyrics already state that he “sleeps in the park,” but this has also never been substantiated.

 "Mean Mr. Mustard” was, however, passed over for inclusion on the “White Album,” but John did resurrect the song during the January, 1969 sessions that eventually became the “Let It Be” film and soundtrack album.
 This suggests that he was considering including it in this project, although attention went elsewhere and it still remained undeveloped and unreleased.